joepalermo/joepalermo.github.io/_posts/2020-03-27-what-makes-a-bayesian.md

 Supervised learning is concerned with learning associative maps from data.
 What makes SL interesting, is that it is particularly concerned with learning associative maps that generalize outside of the training set.
 But how is such generalization possible?

 If I observe f(0) = 1, and f(1) = 2, how confident can I be that f(2) = 3?
 Of course, in the general case you can't say anything about f(2) at all.
-The Free Lunch Theorem summarizes this by saying in effect that averaged over all possible data generating distributions, no model can generalize better than any other.
+The Free Lunch Theorem summarizes this by saying in effect that averaged over all possible data distributions, no model can generalize better than any other.

 But our world is not the general case.
 Real environments often have an underlying simplicity that makes generalization possible.
 What is required for generalization is to define in advance a reasonable inductive bias for the environment one inhabits.
 Many such inductive biases have been used for supervised learning.
 They range from the assumption of linearity in linear regression to the assumption of compositional structure in neural networks.